 Trauma responses are normal reactions to abnormal situations.

-The concept of a trauma-informed approach emphasizes the importance of providing support and assistance to individuals who have experienced trauma in a sensitive and empathetic manner.
+The concept of a trauma-informed approach emphasizes the importance of providing support and assistance to individuals who have experienced trauma.
+We strive to be sensitive, compassionate, and empathetic .
 The U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration (SAMHSA’s) 4R’s approach is well-established and effective.
 The 4R’s are:

-It’s important to note that while these 4R’s provide a helpful framework, trauma-informed approaches are not implemented as a “one and done,” but rather this is embodied by our hearts and by the heart of our organization as well.
+It’s important to note that while these 4R’s provide a helpful framework, trauma-informed approaches are not implemented as a “one and done” event, but rather this is embodied by our hearts and by the heart of our organization as well.
 It requires ongoing education, self-reflection, and a commitment to creating environments that foster healing, resilience, and empowerment for individuals who have experienced trauma.
+This lens would be applied to our entire value delivery system — all of the dimensions that relate to our workplace (and beyond… as I will address later in this post).
+We need to delve deep into each dimension to make sure we are connecting the dots on truly adopting a system-wide trauma-informed resilience (TIRO) approach.

 #1 Realization